matloff/fastStat/README.md

 algorithms can also overfit, specifically in support vector machines (SVM) and neural networks (NNs).

-Clearly we can have a situation in which the line may get so curvy that it "fits the noise rather than the data," as they say.
+Clearly we can have a situation in which the dividing line in SVM may get so curvy that it "fits the noise rather than the data," as they say.
 There is a true population curve, consisting of all the points t for which &mu;(t) = 0.5, and the curvier we allow our fit, the smaller the bias.
 But as in the linear case, the curvier the fit, the larger the variance.
 The fitted curve varies too much from one sample to another.

 And though we motivated the above discussion by using polynomial curves, just about any common kernel function can be approximated by polynomials.
 The principle is the same.

-Suppose the activation function is a(t) = t<sup>2</sup>.
+For NNs, suppose the activation function is a(t) = t<sup>2</sup>.
 This is not a common choice at all, but it will make the point.
 The output of the first layer in our example here is a linear combination of the glucose and age features.
 The activation function squares that, giving us a quadratic polynomial in glucose and age.
 After the second stage, we will have a quartic (i.e. fourth degree) polynomial and so on.

+So basically we are doing a lot of linear regression fits and as this goes from layer to layer, they gets multiplied.
+You're basically building up polynomials of higher and higher degree.

 And again, almost any activation function can be approximated by a polynomial, so the same argument holds.
 So again it's clear how easily